Answering exam questions

 If you think there is an error:

-• If a specific correction is issued, the Supervisor will write the corrected question on the board and make an announcement to the exam room.
-Additional exam time will also be provided to address the corrected question.
+- If a specific correction is issued, the Supervisor will write the corrected question on the board and make an announcement to the exam room.
+Additional exam time may also be provided to address the corrected question.

 Important: Do attempt the question so there is a response to mark.